NathanW2/dmsnz-pyqgis-workshop/workshop/docs/addingui.md

 mybuttton.pressed.connect(self.do_event)
 ```

+### Connect the Update/Apply button

-with that we are going to connect the apply button in our `TemplateDock` object emit a signal to tell something else to
+with that we are going to connect the apply button in our `FeatureTemplateDockWidget` object emit a signal to tell
-handle the apply logic.
+something else to handle the apply logic.

-In `TemplateDock` we need to define a signal called `templateApplied` like so
+In `FeatureTemplateDockWidget` we need to define a signal called `templateApplied` like so

 ```
-class TemplateDock(Ui_DockWidget, QDockWidget):
+class FeatureTemplatesDockWidget(QtGui.QDockWidget, FORM_CLASS):

     templateApplied = pyqtSignal(str, dict)

-    def __init__(self, parent=None):
+    closingPlugin = pyqtSignal()
 ```

 This signal will emit a string and a dictionary.